thedmi/capsule/docs/docs/index.md

 # Introduction

 Capsule is a .NET library and C# source generator that provides thread-safe object encapsulation in an automatic and boilerplate-free way.
+It can be used as run-to-completion runtime for state machines, as actor library or just to avoid manual locking and synchronization code.

-It turns ordinary objects into thread-safe *capsules*.
+Capsule turns ordinary objects into thread-safe *capsules*.
 A capsule can be used *concurrently* without the risk of race conditions.
 The original interface is retained, so this is *transparent* for callers.

 ![Encapsulating an object](capsule.drawio.svg)